-The Zoning Commission recommended the City Commission approve assigning a zoning classification of PUD - Planned Unit Development to the Skyline Heights Apartment property and PLI - Public Lands and Institutional to the City-owned property.
+The Zoning Commission recommended the City Commission approve assigning a zoning classification of PUD - Planned Unit Development, with an R-5 multi-family residential medium density as an underlying zoning to the Skyline Heights Apartment property and PLI - Public Lands and Institutional to the City-owned property.

 Public Notice for the Planning Advisory Board/Zoning Commission Public Hearing was published in the Great Falls Tribune on April 28, 2013.
-There were 15 citizens that spoke at the public hearing eight as proponents five as opponents and two with general comments.
+There were 15 citizens that spoke at the public hearing: eight as proponents, five as opponents and two with general comments.